React SDK quickstart

 For your product_sort flag, you can configure variations with different sort_method values, sorting by popular products, relevant products, promoted products, and so on.
 You can set different values for the sort method at any time in the Optimizely app.

-PART 3: Run an A/B test
+Part 3: Run an A/B test

-You can roll out your flag to a percentage of your general user base (or to specific audiences), or roll back if you hit bugs. | Experiment by A/B testing a flag before you invest in delivering, so you know what to build.
-Track how users behave in flag variations, then interpret your experiment results using the Optimizely Stats Engine. |
+- A/B test rule – Experiment by A/B testing a flag before you invest in delivering, so you know what to build.
+Track how users behave in flag variations, then interpret your experiment results using the Optimizely Stats Engine.

 1. Add event tracking